ADHD and Mondays: Why You’re Not Lazy — Just Exhausted

 You wonder, “Why can’t I just get it together?”

-And for ADHD brains, Mondays are often a perfect storm of pressure, shame, and unrealistic expectations.
+For ADHD brains, Mondays are a perfect storm of pressure, shame, and unrealistic expectations.

 It’s Not Laziness – It’s Executive Dysfunction

-Mondays demand activation, speed, and clarity — exactly the things that ADHD makes harder.
+Mondays demand activation, speed, and clarity — exactly what ADHD makes harder.

 • Task initiation feels physically painful

-• Internalised ADHD shame whispers, “You should be able to do this”
+• Internalised shame whispers, “You should be able to do this”

-You’re not unmotivated — you’re stuck in survival mode.
+You’re not unmotivated — you’re navigating survival mode.

 How to Start Mondays With ADHD (Without Burning Out)

-• Start soft – give yourself permission to ease in with one meaningful task
+• Start soft.
+Ease in with one meaningful task.

-• Use visual prompts – whiteboards, timers, or sticky notes to anchor focus
+• Use visual prompts.
+Whiteboards, timers, or sticky notes anchor focus.

 Reframing ADHD and Motivation

-If you’ve internalised the message that you’re just “not trying hard enough,” here’s a reframe:
+If you’ve internalised the message that you’re not trying hard enough, here’s the reframe:

 You don’t need to fix your Monday.